eyang2020/Super-Awesome-Chat-App/README.md

 Class Description:
 This class includes the GUI for the user to either login to their account or create an account.
 It takes the information it is given and sends it to the client to log the user in or create their account.
 If a user creates an account a new User object is created.

+Constructor:
+The constructor connects the GUI to the client so they can access necessary information as needed.

+Action Listener:
+The action listener senses when the login or create account is selected.
+When the user selects either option, it closes the welcome window and opens a new one corresponding to their selected option.
+The user will then be prompted with labels and text fields to enter their information.
+If login is selected the username and password prompts are displayed and if create account is displayed it prompts for the same information as well as their personal information.
+When the user confirms their information with a button labeled by whichever option they chose it is sensed by the listener and sends the information enetered to either loginUser or createUser.
+The window is then closed and the chat app opens.

+loginUser:
+This method accepts the information sent in with the confirmation of login and calls the clients method to login the user.
+If its successful the current user is set to whoever logged in and if there is an error with an incorrect username or password it provides an error message.

+createUser:
+This method accepts the information sent in with the confirmation of account creation and calls the clients method to create a user.
+The current user is then set to the user created and if there is an error with an existing username being entered it provides an error message.

 To test this class a main method was run to ensure the formatting was done correctly and displayed the correct information/options and was tested with an operating client/server to test the actual functionality.
 There was also a testing done to make sure the class exists, the constructor is correct, the fields exist, and the methods exist and have correct return types.